include-marcy/Heimdall/README.md

 end
 ```

+Heimdall is written in Luau, and is designed to be used either in studio or in the third party code editor of your choice.
-Heimdall is written in Luau, but future support for popular languages like [roblox-ts](https://github.com/roblox-ts/roblox-ts) will be a focus of the framework's [Road Map](ROADMAP.md) later on.
+High level support and possible implementation in [roblox-ts](https://github.com/roblox-ts/roblox-ts) will be a focus of the framework's [Road Map](ROADMAP.md) later on.

 Heimdall also natively ships with 2 key features:
 1. Heimdall Core Scripts - Heimdall ships with compatible `hdServices` that supercede the functionality of the core ©Roblox scripts, these are known as `hdCoreScript`s.
 This allows you to seamlessly modify them to your liking, leaving you with more control over how your game runs.